lordi/Fiona/docs/manual.rst

 Filtering
 ---------

+Filtering can either be done using a spatial relation or a property filter.

 With some vector data formats a spatial index accompanies the data file, allowing efficient bounding box searches.
-A collection's :py:meth:`~fiona.collection.Collection.filter` method returns an iterator over records that intersect a given ``(minx, miny, maxx, maxy)`` bounding box.
+Given the ``bbox`` parameter, a collection's :py:meth:`~fiona.collection.Collection.filter` method returns an iterator over records that intersect a given ``(minx, miny, maxx, maxy)`` bounding box.
 The collection's own coordinate reference system (see below) is used to interpret the box's values.

 .. sourcecode:: pycon